 I’m putting myself in your shoes.
 You’re visiting the United Kingdom with kids for the first time.
 You want to see as much of our island as possible, but you don’t want to exhaust everyone in the process.
-So I’m thinking you’re here for a fortnight and you don’t want any more than five stopoffs.
-And, although I’d love to be wearing your Jimmy Choos, I’m expecting you to be mostly wearing your Converse and to have packed clothes for every weather system.
+So, I’m thinking you’re here for a fortnight and you don’t want any more than five stop-offs.
+And, although I’d love to be wearing your Jimmy Choos, I expect you to be mostly wearing your Adidas and to have packed clothes for every weather system.
+With two weeks in the UK, you can experience everything from days of glorious sunshine to hours of torrential rain.

-Anyway, I digress — you’ll discover we Brits love talking about the weather, because it’s so predictably unpredictable.
-Here are my five top holiday destinations in the UK with kids.
+Anyway, I digress — you’ll discover we Brits love talking about the weather because it’s so predictably unpredictable.
+Here are my five top holiday destinations in the UK with kids and I’ve popped Norfolk in here as an added extra; you might want to bolt that on or go to the slightly easier-to-access east coast instead of Cornwall.

 I’m guessing London is where you’re going to fly into, and I’m going to suggest you check in and check out our capital for four nights at least.
 It’s a very big city and you’re not going to see it all, but enjoy the tasting menu and then come back for a bit more when the kids are older.

-Whilst you’re in the centre, take in the London Zoo, Tower Bridge, the Science Museum, Buckingham Palace and the Museum of London (voted one of the UK’s most family-friendly museums), and hang out in Covent Garden enjoying the free street entertainers.
+Whilst you’re in the center, take in London Zoo, Tower Bridge, the Science Museum and Buckingham Palace.
+Also, be sure to head 15 minutes east to the newly renovated Young V&A, voted the UK’s most family-friendly museum in 2024.
+It’s on a mission to be a place where children, young people and families can imagine, play and design, and it does just that.
+Enjoy the free street entertainers in Covent Garden and for those with teens, Camden Market is a must-see.
 Take in a show too.
-If the big musicals aren’t going to work, the Unicorn Theatre is a dedicated kids’ theatre, where there is normally something great playing.
+The TodaysTix app often has special offers.
+If the big musicals aren’t going to work, the Unicorn Theatre is a dedicated kids’ theatre where there is normally something great playing.

 I could go on and on, but you’re not here long and you need plenty of breaks in those parks I’ve already mentioned.

-After the manic urban vibe of London, you’ll probably want to choose a cute country house hotel to unwind in for at least two nights here.
+After the manic urban vibe of London, you’ll probably want to choose one of the many cute country house hotels to unwind in for at least two nights here.
 That’s just enough time to visit the spa town of Bath and maybe even take a dip in Britain’s only natural thermal spa at Thermae Bath Spa; have a cream tea in a nearby village; explore the Cotswold Wildlife Park; and enjoy the activities on offer at your hotel.

 Our expert Family Travel Advisors can work with you to decide where to go, book vetted accommodations, arrange private tours and guides, and more.
 Click to send us a request!

-York is also home to a huge Gothic cathedral, York Minster; the National Railway museum; and York Castle Museum, where a Victorian street scene is recreated for you to stroll along.
-If you have a car, you could also take off into the countryside and explore the rugged Yorkshire Dales National Park.
+York is also home to a huge Gothic cathedral, York Minster; the National Railway Museum; and York Castle Museum, where a Victorian street scene is recreated for you to stroll along.
+If you have a car, you could also take off into the countryside and explore the rugged Yorkshire Dales National Park and the rather wonderful stately home Castle Howard and its spectacular gardens.

 From York, I’d take a train over the Scottish border to Edinburgh and check straight into the Balmoral Hotel, a few steps from the station, for another couple of nights.

-The world famous Edinburgh Festival, held alongside the spectacular Royal Edinburgh Military Tattoo throughout August, is a great time to visit the city, even with kids in tow as there are plenty of events aimed at them.
+The world-famous Edinburgh Festival, held alongside the spectacular Royal Edinburgh Military Tattoo throughout August, is a great time to visit the city, even with kids in tow as there are plenty of events aimed at them.
 But — you’ve been warned — you need to book accommodation months in advance.
-Edinburgh is very much a festival city and there are lots of other events held throughout the year geared towards families.
+If this sounds too manic, there are lots of other events held throughout the year across the city geared towards families.

-If you’re not up for additional flights during your trip, consider heading south from Scotland and exploring the Lake District or Peak District en route back to London.
+If you’re not up for additional flights during your trip, consider heading south from Scotland and exploring the Lake District or Peak District en route.
 Both are national parks known more for incredible natural beauty than tourist attractions.

 Save Wales and Northern Ireland for your next trip.